vatpac-technology/sops/docs/terminal/sydney.md

 The **ANKUB SID** is a unique departure that is assigned to non-jets planned via **KADOM** or **BENBU**.
 On this SID, **SY ADC** will give aicraft on this SID an assigned heading with their line up or takeoff clearance, in the same way as aircraft assigned the RADAR SID.
 The departures controller is then responsible for vectoring the aircraft to a waypoint to rejoin the procedure.

 !!! phraseology
-	*RXA6824 has departed YSSY Runway 16R on the ANKUB SID, KADOM transition, bound for the YSDU.*
+	*RXA6824 has departed YSSY Runway 16R on the ANKUB SID, KADOM transition, bound for YSDU.*
     **SDS**: "RXA6824, Sydney Departures, identified.
 Turn right heading 270, climb to `A040`"
     **RXA6824**: "Turn right heading 270, climb to `A040`, RXA6824."
     ...